concave-org/concave/README.md

 Components are first class citizens on pipelines.
 They will be automatically rendered on state or route changes.

+**Note**: Components must have exactly one root element returned by the render function!

 ### Pipeline

 The pipeline is the heart of concave.
 Through pipeline functions actions will flow to manage the state, routing and rendering.
 To create a pipeline you have to use the factory function `createPipeline(...pipelineFns)`: